rdkcentral/rdk-halif-device_settings/docs/pages/ds-hdmi-in_halSpec.md

 The `HdmiIn` module should support asynchronous notifications operations:

- - The `HdmiIn` `API` `dsHdmiInRegisterConnectCB()` should facilitate asynchronous status notifications using the callback when the connection status of the callback `dsHdmiInConnectCB_t`.
+ - The `dsHdmiInRegisterConnectCB()` should facilitate asynchronous status notifications using the callback when the connection status of the callback `dsHdmiInConnectCB_t`.
 This callback should be used when the connection status when the HDMI input port changes.
- - The `HdmiIn` `API` `dsHdmiInRegisterSignalChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInSignalChangeCB_t`.
+ - The `dsHdmiInRegisterSignalChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInSignalChangeCB_t`.
 This callback should be used when the signal status changes.
- - The `HdmiIn` `API` `dsHdmiInRegisterStatusChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInStatusChangeCB_t`.
+ - The `dsHdmiInRegisterStatusChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInStatusChangeCB_t`.
 This callback should be used when the HDMI input status changes.
- - The `HdmiIn` `API` `dsHdmiInRegisterVideoModeUpdateCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInVideoModeUpdateCB_t`.
+ - The `dsHdmiInRegisterVideoModeUpdateCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInVideoModeUpdateCB_t`.
 This callback should be used when the video mode changes.
 This callback should be used when the ALLM mode changes.
- - The `HdmiIn` `API` `dsHdmiInRegisterAllmChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInAllmChangeCB_t`.
+ - The `dsHdmiInRegisterAllmChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInAllmChangeCB_t`.
- - The `HdmiIn` `API` `dsHdmiInRegisterAVLatencyChangeCB()` should facilitate asynchronous notifications using the callback `dsAVLatencyChangeCB_t` when the AV latency changes.
+ - The `dsHdmiInRegisterAVLatencyChangeCB()` should facilitate asynchronous notifications using the callback `dsAVLatencyChangeCB_t` when the AV latency changes.
- - The `HdmiIn` `API` `dsHdmiInRegisterAviContentTypeChangeCB()` should facilitate asynchronous notifications using the call back `dsHdmiInAviContentTypeChangeCB_t` when HDMI input content type changes.
+ - The `dsHdmiInRegisterAviContentTypeChangeCB()` should facilitate asynchronous notifications using the call back `dsHdmiInAviContentTypeChangeCB_t` when HDMI input content type changes.
  - This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
  - Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.